hendhamdi/PastaQuest/README.md

 ---

-## ✅Conclusion
+## ✅ Conclusion

-This project aims to provide a seamless user experience for customers of PastaQuest while simplifying restaurant management.
-The initial phase of the project includes a user-facing website with menu, event, and reservation features.
-The future phases will include an admin dashboard for content management and reservation handling.
+This project not only delivers a seamless user experience for PastaQuest customers but also demonstrates the integration of **end-to-end DevOps practices**.
+The website was developed, containerized, and deployed using **Docker**, orchestrated with **Kubernetes**, and automated through a **CI/CD pipeline (GitHub Actions)**.

+Monitoring and observability were implemented with **Prometheus and Grafana**, providing real-time metrics and alerts.
+Future phases will focus on expanding the **DevOps pipeline** to include automated scaling, improved reliability, and a back-office admin dashboard for efficient content and reservation management.

 ---
 ## ⚖️ License